 But if you’re a GIS manager who needs to conduct geospatial analysis, you’ll have to account for different elevations and sun angles when processing your image.

 One of the benefits of using satellites over drones is consistency, so you don’t have to spend extra time making corrections to your images.

-When it comes to capturing images, one of the biggest differences between satellites and drones is scalability.
+Scalability is one of the biggest differences between satellites and drones when capturing images.

-Satellites are also better suited for customers interested in change detection, which requires the ongoing capture of images for comparison.
-Instead of booking a drone flight every single time, you can use a platform like EarthCache to automate satellite imagery collection.
+The use of satellite imagery is also more appropriate for customers interested in change detection.
+Instead of booking a drone flight every time, you can use a platform like EarthCache to automate satellite imagery collection.

-Aerial drone images cost around $100/hour.
-On the other hand, satellite imagery pricing is based on area size, resolution, and when the data is captured.
-For example, a medium-resolution archive image can cost $2.50/km², whereas a high-resolution new image, that still needs to be captured, can cost $12/km².
+Unlike aerial drone images, satellite imagery prices vary based on the area size, resolution, and when it is captured.
+For instance, a medium-resolution archive image can cost $2.50/km2, while a high-resolution new image, which must still be captured, can cost $12/km2.

-For $300, a satellite can take high-resolution images of the same area covered by a drone, with the benefit of also collecting processed data.
+In addition to collecting processed data, a satellite can take high-resolution images of the same area covered by a drone for $300.